-Walking areas should be kept free from electrical cords, mechanical components, and other sources of trip hazards.
+Walking areas should be kept free from electrical cords, buckets, and other sources of trip hazards.
+The lab has a spill containment area with absorbent technologies appropriate to the lubricates, solid spills, and fluid spills that may occur with commonly used materials.